How to Plan a Trip to Pukapuka

 Wale is the only island large enough to perhaps need transport.
 Your host can organise a scooter or bicycle to get around if needed.
 Otherwise, the other islands (and Wale, to be fair) are small enough to explore on foot.

 Getting between islands requires boat transport, which can, again, be organised by your host.
-Local guides can be arranged to give you an informal tour of the lagoon, or they can operate similar to a water taxi, giving you all the time you want on an island or at a snorkelling spot before moving onto the next spot.
+Local guides can be arranged to give you an informal tour of the lagoon, or they can operate similar to a water taxi, giving you all the time you want on an island or at a snorkelling spot before moving on to the next spot.

 For more advice on planning your travels to Pukapuka, check out the Northern Cook Islands Transport Guide: 9 Ways to Get to (& Around) the Northern Group.

-Where to Stay on Pukapuka
+© Tayla Beddoes - Cook Islands TourismWhere to Stay on Pukapuka

 Pukapuka Guesthouse

 There is one guesthouse on the island of Wale that is set aside for visitors.
-It sits in the village of Ngake close to a lagoon-facing beach.
+It sits in the village of Ngake, close to a lagoon-facing beach.
 The guesthouse is, understandably, basic in its facilities but comfortable enough.
 Each of the four guest rooms has twin single beds, sleeping up to eight people in total.
-Guests share communal areas, such as a bathroom with cold water, a lounge and a kitchen.
-While you will have access to electricity, note that there is no WiFi (see notes on WiFi in the “Information, Services and Shops on Pukapuka” section below).

 Eating and Drinking on Pukapuka + The Cost of Accommodation

-All meals are provided for guests, where the local community come together to provide you with a buffet of local dishes, as well as drinking coconuts (nu).
-Drinking water is available via filtered rainwater, but it’s best to take the precautions noted in our guide, Is the Water Safe to Drink in the Cook Islands?
+All meals are provided for guests, where the local community comes together to offer a buffet of local dishes, as well as fresh coconuts (nu).
+Drinking water is available via filtered rainwater.
+However, it’s best to take the precautions noted in our guide, ‘Is the Water Safe to Drink in the Cook Islands?‘

-Expect the price of accommodation on Pukapuka to be around NZ$150 per night including all meals.
+Expect the price of accommodation on Pukapuka to be around NZ$150 per night, including all meals.

 Island Administration Accommodation